 B2B companies spend considerable time manually qualifying prospects.
 A Routine can analyze each incoming contact: verify company size via LinkedIn, evaluate commercial potential based on industry, and score the lead according to your internal criteria.

 Integration with your CRM via API allows automatic enrichment of each prospect file with relevant contextual data.
 Your sales rep then receives a pre-qualified dossier rather than just a name and phone number.
+In practice this changes how the sales day is organized: instead of spending the first hour sifting through unqualified contacts, the rep opens a queue already sorted by score and works the most promising leads first.
+The Routine applies the exact same criteria to every contact, which removes the inconsistency that creeps in when qualification depends on whoever happens to be free.

 Scheduled Content Generation